 B/D/F/Type: 0/0/0/PCI

-Address Offset: 06-07h
+Address Offset: 6-7h

 Default Value: 0090h

-Access: RO, R/WC
+Access: RWC, RO

 Size: 16 bits

 This status register reports the occurrence of error events on Device 0's PCI interface.
-Since the (G)MCH Device 0 does not physically reside on PCI_A, many of the bits are not implemented.
+Since the GMCH Device 0 does not physically reside on PCI_A many of the bits are not implemented.

-Bit Access & Default Description 15 15 RO Detected Parity Error (DPE): 0b 1 = Device received a Poisoned TLP.
-14 R/WC 0b Signaled System Error (SSE): Software clears this bit by writing a 1 to it.
-1 = (G)MCH Device 0 generated a SERR message over DMI for any enabled Device 0 error condition.
+Bit Access & Default Description 15 15 RWC Detected Parity Error (DPE): 0b 1= Device received a Poisoned TLP.
+14 RWC Ob Signaled System Error (SSE): Software clears this bit by writing a 1 to it.
+1= The GMCH Device 0 generated a SERR message over DMI for any enabled Device 0 error condition.
 Device 0 error conditions are enabled in the PCICMD, ERRCMD, and DMIUEMSK registers.
 Device 0 error flags are read/reset from the PCISTS, ERRSTS, or DMIUEST registers.
-13 R/WC 0b Received Master Abort Status (RMAS): Software clears this bit by writing a 1 to it.
-1 = (G)MCH generated a DMI request that received an Unsupported Request completion packet.
-12 R/WC 0b Received Target Abort Status (RTAS): Software clears this bit by writing a 1 to it.
-1 = (G)MCH generated a DMI request that receives a Completer Abort completion packet.
-11 RO 0b Signaled Target Abort Status (STAS): Not Implemented; hardwired to 0.
-The (G)MCH will not generate a Target Abort DMI completion packet or Special Cycle.
+13 RWC 0b Received Master Abort Status (RMAS): Software clears this bit by writing a 1 to it.
+1 = GMCH generated a DMI request that receives an Unsupported Request completion packet.
+12 RWC 0b Received Target Abort Status (RTAS): Software clears this bit by writing a 1 to it.
+1 = GMCH generated a DMI request that receives a Completer Abort completion packet.
+11 RO Ob Signaled Target Abort Status (STAS): The GMCH will not generate a Target Abort DMI completion packet or Special Cycle.
+This bit is not implemented in the GMCH and is hardwired to a 0.
 10:9 RO 00b DEVSEL Timing (DEVT): These bits are hardwired to "00".
 Writes to these bit positions have no affect.
 Device 0 does not physically connect to PCI_A.
-These bits are set to "00" (fast decode) so that optimum DEVSEL timing for PCI_A is not limited by the (G)MCH.

-Bit Access & Default Description 8 R/WC 0b Master Data Parity Error Detected (DPD): This bit can only be set when the Parity Error Enable bit in the PCI Command register is set.
-Software clears this bit by writing a 1 to it.
-1 = This bit is set when DMI received a Poisoned completion from ICH7.
+These bits are set to "00" (fast decode) so that optimum DEVSEL timing for PCI_A is not limited by the GMCH.
+8 RWC Master Data Parity Error Detected (DPD): Ob 1 = This bit is set when DMI received a Poisoned completion from the ICH.
+NOTE: This bit can only be set when the Parity Error Enable bit in the PCI Command register is set.
 7 RO 1b Fast Back-to-Back (FB2B): This bit is hardwired to 1.
 Device 0 does not physically connect to PCI_A.
-This bit is set to 1 (indicating fast back-to-back capability) so that the optimum setting for PCI_A is not limited by the (G)MCH.
-6 RO 0b Reserved 5 RO 0b 66 MHz Capable: Does not apply to PCI Express.
+This bit is set to 1 (indicating fast back-to-back capability) so that the optimum setting for PCI_A is not limited by the GMCH.

+Bit Access & Default Description

+6 RO 0b Reserved

+5 RO 0b 66 MHz Capable: Does not apply to PCI Express.
 Hardwired to 0.

 4 RO 1b Capability List (CLIST): This bit is hardwired to 1 to indicate to the configuration software that this device/function implements a list of new capabilities.
 A list of new capabilities is accessed via register CAPPTR at configuration address offset 34h.
 Register CAPPTR contains an offset pointing to the start address within configuration space of this device where the Capability Identification register resides.

-3:0 RO 0000b Reserved
+3:0 RO 0h Reserved